Version 2026-04-18

 Some examples and the load_tools are contained in the following zip file:

-• Install the tools.
-The tools are simple jar files running under Java in version 8 or higher.
+Install the tools.
+The tools are simple jar files running on Java in version 8 or higher.
 Installing the tools should be done under MS-Windows with execution of the batch file:

-This batch file calls as Java process a loader (MiniSys.jar) from the given internet location on this web page with a given and compared check sum (MD5) contained in the file tools.bom beside.
+~.sh.
+This batch file or shell script calls as Java process a loader (vishiaGetWebfile-2025-12-21.jar) from the given internet location on this web page with a given and compared check sum (MD5) contained in the filetools_vishiaOFB.bomorvishiaOFB_tools.bombeside.
+The 'bom' is a 'software bill of material' as known also in other presentations and discussions.
+This ensures even the security test.

 The zip file contains some examples, which are also shown in the videos below.
 You find the LibreOffice draw files in certain directories:

-• OFB_presentation/src/ExmplPositionCtrlPID/odg/ExmplPositionCtrlPID.odg : an example showing the capability of working with non deterministic data types.
+~~/src/+ExmplPositionCtrlPID/odg/ExmplPositionCtrlPID.odg: an example showing the capability of working with non deterministic data types.
+It uses more module levels in graphic. -

-• OFB_presentation/src/Templates_OFB/odg/LibCtrl_emC.odg : 'Library' file with definition of modules as FBtype which are contained in
+~~/src/LibOFB_emC/odg/LibCtrl_emC.odg: 'Library' file with definition of modules as FBtype which are contained in -

 1.3.
 Documentation